The chorizo is made with chopped pork meat and pork fat, seasoned with paprika and garlic, all stuffed into natural gut.

 Chorizo sausage whose size is between 36-50 mm, which is bound or stapled forming a string consisting of several chorizos

-The sausage is sailing straight as cular but narrower gauge (about 30-40 mm) and length 40 cm approximately.
+The sausage "chorizo vela" is sailing straight as cular but narrower gauge (about 30-40 mm) and length 40 cm approximately.
 They say that his name might come because the long narrow shape, resembles that of a candle or candle.

 Chorizo sausage in pork casing of a size over 38 mm, irregular cylindrical shape, determined by the morphology of the gut.
 Natural casing.
 Variety of sausage made exclusively Iberian ham from Iberian pigs.